 \subsection{Stage 3: Converting to an Integral Solution}

-The procedure to convert the half-integral $(\hx,\hy)$ to an integral solution involves setting up matroid intersection instance consisting of the input matroid $\M$ and a partition matroid that is constructed using the primary and secondary facilities from $(\hx,\hy)$ after another clustering step.
-The solution to the matroid intersection will be used to construct an integral solution $(\tx,\ty)$ to $\cI'$.
+The procedure to convert the half-integral $(\hx,\hy)$ to an integral solution involves setting up a matroid intersection instance consisting of the input matroid $\M$ and a partition matroid that is constructed using the primary and secondary facilities from $(\hx,\hy)$ after another clustering step.
+The solution to this instance will be used to construct an integral solution $(\tx,\ty)$ to $\cI'$.